Academic dress of King's College London: Postgraduates

 Postgraduate master's level graduates wear black gowns with hood, lined with a certain colour.
 A colour lining is also present on the sleeves.
 As with first degree recipients, the Faculty/School/Institute is denoted by the colour.

 For Master of Philosophy (MPhil), graduates wear a black gown, and a black hood attached to the gown on each shoulder with a King's lion button; the sleeve vents, cape and cowl are bound in blue with the binding extending over the shoulders.

 For research degree [i.e., PhD/MD (Res)] graduates wear a dark red gown, and a dark red hood attached to the gown on each shoulder with a King's lion button; the sleeve vents, cape and cowl are bound in blue with the binding extending over the shoulders.
 Using the Groves classification system, such research graduates wear a King's Full [f12] shape gown of deep red cloth, with stole of purple silk.
 The sleeves are held back by purple linings and gold buttons.
-The hood is lined with fully lined with purple silk.
+The hood is fully lined with purple silk.

 Specialist doctors (EdD/DClinPsy/DHC/DrPS/DthMin) graduates wear a blue gown, and a blue hood attached to the gown on each shoulder with a King's lion button.
 The sleeve vents, cape and cowl are bound in dark red with the binding extending over the shoulders; a King's Full [f12] shape gown of deep blue cloth, with stole of red silk.
 The hood is fully lined with red silk.

 Graduating with an Associateship of King's College (AKC)

 Students graduating who have also completed the tradition of Associateship of King's College (AKC), will wear as part of their academic gown a black epitoge with a golden embroidery of the university's lion 'Reggie', buttoned to the left shoulder.

-The epitoge is a short streamer of black fabric that matches the fabric of King's gowns.
+The epitoge is a short streamer of black fabric which matches the fabric of King's gowns.